Travel To Tanzania

 The main airline that most people use when coming on safari is KLM and it has one flight in and out each day to Kilimanjaro International Airport from Amsterdam, Netherlands.
-So when you are looking at booking your flights keep in mind that it might take two days to get to Tanzania depending on where you are coming from and will most likely go through Amsterdam.
+So, when you are looking at booking your flights keep in mind that it might take two days to get to Tanzania depending on where you are coming from and will most likely go through Amsterdam.
 If you need someone to help you on flight arrangement, we recommend to you.
 There are also other airlines that has daily flight to Tanzania.

 When coming to Tanzania for a safari you will most likely fly in and out of Kilimanjaro International Airport (JRO).
 Once you arrive at the airport your plane will taxi up to the airport.
-You will disembark the plane and walk across the tarmac to enter the airport terminal, you will either get in the line to get your Visa or line up for Immigration check, where you will present you passport, along with your Visa, to the agent for verification and you will have your picture taken and will be fingerprinted.
-You will then collect your luggage and head to a security point to have it scanned and walk thru a metal detector before heading outside the airport to meet up with your Africa Nature Photography & Safaris representative.
+You will disembark the plane and will walk across the tarmac to enter the airport terminal.
+Here you will either get in the line to get your Visa or you will get into the line for Immigration check, where you will present you passport, along with your Visa, to the agent for verification and you will have your picture taken and will be fingerprinted. once you pass thru there, you will collect your luggage and then head to a security point to have your luggage scanned and walk thru a metal detector before heading outside the airport to meet up with your ANP representative.

-Although there currently aren’t any required immunizations for travel to Tanzania, we recommend you visit your doctor and discuss which vaccines and medicines that you might need for your trip, but here are some of the recommended vaccines for Tanzania.
-Also keep in mind that some vaccines rquire multiple shots and may need to be done over a course of time, so please plan ahead and talk with your doctor as soon as possible to make sure that you have enough time to complete any vaccines before you depart for your trip.
-Another great course for vaccine information is the CDC website, and in addition we have compiled a list of vaccines that you will want to talk to your health care provider before your trip to Tanzania.
+Currently there are no REQUIRED immunizations for travel to Tanzania, but you should visit with your doctor about all vaccines and medicines that you might need for your trip, but here are some of the recommended vaccines for Tanzania.
+Also keep in mind that some vaccines are a series of vaccines and will need to be done over a course of time, so please plan ahead and talk with your doctor as soon as possible to make sure that you have enough time to complete any vaccines before you depart for your trip.
+Another great course for vaccine information is the CDC website.
+Below is a general list of vaccines that you will want to talk to your health care provider before your trip to Tanzania.

 - Routine vaccines